radiantone/entangle/README.md

 The term is derived from a quantum physics phenomena called *[quantum entanglement](https://en.wikipedia.org/wiki/Quantum_entanglement#:~:text=Quantum%20entanglement%20is%20a%20physical,including%20when%20the%20particles%20are)* which involves the state of a pair or group of particles affecting one another *at a distance* instantaneously.

 In this context, it is a metaphor for how tasks send data (particles) to one another in the context of a connected microflow.

+### Important Notes

+Please keep in mind that Entangle is *in development* and there are no releases as of yet.
+If you clone this repo and want to experiment be sure to update often as things break, improve, get fixed etc. quite frequently on the this branch for now.
 ## Install

 NOTE: At the moment entangle only works with python 3.8 due to how coroutines work there and also shared memory features.